 If you are outside your plan’s service area for six months or more- most plans must automatically disenroll you and you will be returned to original Medicare unless you choose another Medicare Advantage plan.
 However- some plans will allow you to travel outside the service area for up to a year.
 Even if your plan has such a travel benefit- check what geographic areas and types of care are covered.
 If you get care from providers not covered in the plan’s network- you may pay more or not be covered at all.

 The Medicare Rights Center advises Medicare Advantage enrollees to “look at your plan benefits carefully to see what costs and rules apply when you travel within the United States or its territories.”
-For more from the Medicare Rights Center on Medicare Advantage coverage if traveling within the U.S.- click here.
+For more information, see Medicare Rights Center on Medicare Advantage coverage if traveling within the U.S.

 If your plan denies you coverage- you can always appeal.